 Episode 5: Michael is declared bankrupt and he sinks back to where he was 21 years ago.
 Michael starts drinking again and threatens Donald physically, and also plans to expose Lucetta’s past to the Donald.

 Episode 6: A drunk Michael disrupts Prince Albert’s visit to Casterbridge, which angers Donald.
 Jopp discloses some of Lucetta’s and the townspeople decide to humiliate her.
 Shocked, she collapses and dies.
 Newson turns up looking for Elizabeth-Jane.

 Episode 7: Newson unexpectedly returns to Casterbridge and Michael promptly decides to leave the town.
 Newson and Elizabeth-Jane are reunited and then she and Donald get married.
 Elizabeth-Jane is angry when Michael appears at the wedding.

-Starring Alan Bates, Janet Maw, Jack Galloway, Anna Massey, Ronald Lacey.
+Starring Alan Bates, Janet Maw, Jack Galloway, Anna Massey, Anne Stallybrass, Ronald Lacey.

 Available on DVD

 The Duchess of Duke Street (1976) Season 1